Logo Icon

 Bharatiya Nyaya Sanhita (BNS), 2023

-This law aims to update procedural aspects of the criminal justice system, redefine offenses, and prescribe penalties to ensure timely and fair justice.
+This law aims to update procedural aspects of the criminal justice system, redefine offences, and prescribe penalties to ensure timely and fair justice.

 Arrest Procedures (Section 35-62):

-Section 35: Police can arrest without a warrant for cognizable offenses.
-For offenses with less than three years of punishment, arrest requires DSP permission if the accused is seriously ill or over 60 years old.
+Section 35: Police can arrest without a warrant for cognizable offences.
+For offences carrying less than three years' punishment, arrest requires DSP permission if the accused is seriously ill or over 60 years old.

 Section 36: Arresting officers must display identification, and an arrest memorandum must be signed by a witness and the arrestee.